rory81/the_reading_list/README.md

 3. users: user info is collected when a user registers and is used to personalise the reading list
 4. user_book_rating: the number of users that has rated a certain book is collected to calculate the average rating for this book

+Create an instance of PyMongo and add the app into that by adding "mongo = PyMongo(app)" to the python file.

 ### Flask
 Flask was installed by using pip3 install flask.
 For python 3 use pip3 and not pip.
 (gitpod doesn't need the addition of sudo, but if you are working on a different IDE the command sudo pip3 install flask is probably needed)
+Add the following to the app.py file: from flask import Flask

+create a Flask app by adding 'app = Flask(__name__)' to the python file

+### Connect Flask to MongoDB
+To get Flask talking to MongoDB a third party library needs to be installed by entering 'pip3 install flask-pymongo' in the terminal.
+Additionally, a package called dnspython needs to be installed to be able to connect to MongoDB Atlas.
+Use the command 'pip3 install dnspython'.

+Add the underlining to the app.py file:

+---to be able to access the library--- from flask_pymongo import PyMongo

+---the data stored in MongoDB is in the BSON-format, so access to the BSON-library is needed--- from bson.objectid import objectid

+Now that the libraries are in place we need to add the underlining configuration to this Flask application in the python file:

+app.config["MONGO_DBNAME"] = 'the-reading-list'
+app.config["MONGO_URI"] = os.getenv('MONGO_URI', 'mongodb://localhost')

+The "MONGO_URI" is a link that is provided by MongoDB:
+1. Go to MongoDB en select "Overview"
+2. On the right click the Connect-button
+3. In the pop-up choose the option "Connect Your Application"
+4. Copy the provided link with the format: mongodb+srv://rory81:<password>@myfirstcluster-nn45a.mongodb.net/<name_database>?retryWrites=true&w=majority
+    a) change <password> to your own personal password
+    b) change <name_database> to 'the_reading_list'
+5. Use https://gitpod.io/environment-variables/ to set MONGO_URI as an environment variable
+    a) Name= MONGO_URI
+    b) Value= the link from step 4 with the correct password and database name
+    c) repository= the workspace directory
+6. Stop and restart the workspace

 ### Deployment on Heroku